johndev4/pythra/README.md

 ### Installation using pyproject.toml:

-- Change directory to the source code, then run this in your CLI:
+Change directory to the source code, then run this in your CLI:

 ```
-$ pip install --editable .
+$ pip install .
 ```

 <br>